thor27/steam-login/README.md

 NEWS
 ----
+* *Version 7* <br/>
+Code cleanup, fix bug while bigpicture was not working with newer steam versions, make it less intensive and changed Steam name to not be all caps anymore (thanks to Zeroedout <alishams.hassam@gmail.com>)

 * *Version 6.1* <br/>
 Change recommends to suggests for xserver-xorg-input-joystick as users may have trouble in some systems and other desktops